devtron-labs/devtron/README.md

-Note: We have restrucutred the readme.
+Note: We have restructured the readme.
 If you are looking for Devtron's CI/CD capabilites, please [click here](#devtron-platform)
 #

 <p align="center">